The Best Meatless Italian-Style Comfort Food: Wild Mushroom Ragu Pasta

 - 12 ounces pasta of choice

-- kosher salt & ground black pepper, to season
+- kosher salt and ground black pepper, to season

 - for serving, as desired: black truffle oil, grated parmesan, finely chopped fresh herbs, etc.

 - Brown the fresh mushrooms: Add 3 tablespoons of olive oil to a large, heavy-bottomed pot (such as a Dutch oven) over medium-high heat.
-Once hot & shimmering, add half of the mushrooms.
-Stir to coat the mushrooms in the oil then cook, stirring occasionally, until deeply browned & golden, about 8-10 minutes.
-Once browned, season with a good pinch of kosher salt & ground black pepper as desired.
-Transfer the browned mushrooms to a plate & set aside.
+Once hot and shimmering, add half of the mushrooms.
+Stir to coat the mushrooms in the oil then cook, stirring occasionally, until deeply browned and golden, about 8-10 minutes.
+Once browned, season with a good pinch of kosher salt and ground black pepper as desired.
+Transfer the browned mushrooms to a plate and set aside.
 Repeat with the remaining mushrooms.

 - Reconstitute the porcini mushrooms: Meanwhile, as the fresh mushrooms brown, reconstitute the dried porcini mushrooms.
-Add the vegetable broth & dried porcini mushrooms to a small saucepan over medium-high heat.
-Bring to a boil & reduce heat to maintain a gentle simmer.
+Add the vegetable broth and dried porcini mushrooms to a small saucepan over medium-high heat.
+Bring to a boil and reduce heat to maintain a gentle simmer.
 Simmer 10 minutes to reconstitute the mushrooms.
 Use a slotted spoon or spider strainer to remove the mushrooms from the pot, allowing all excess liquid to drain back into the pot.
-Remove the porcini-infused stock from the heat & set aside for later use.
-Transfer reconstituted porcini mushrooms to a cutting board & finely chop.
+Remove the porcini-infused stock from the heat and set aside for later use.
+Transfer reconstituted porcini mushrooms to a cutting board and finely chop.
 Set aside.

 - Cook the aromatics: Once the fresh mushrooms are browned, cook the aromatics.
 Add the remaining 2 tablespoons olive oil to the same pot used to brown the mushrooms.
 Reduce heat to medium.
-Once hot & shimmering, add the onions.
-Season with 1/2 teaspoon kosher salt & ground black pepper, as desired.
-Cook, stirring occasionally, until softened & fragrant, about 5-6 minutes.
-Add the chopped porcini mushrooms from Step 2 & cook, stirring occasionally, until most of the moisture is cooked out, about 1-2 minutes.
-Add in the garlic & fresh thyme.
+Once hot and shimmering, add the onions.
+Season with 1/2 teaspoon kosher salt and ground black pepper, as desired.
+Cook, stirring occasionally, until softened and fragrant, about 5-6 minutes.
+Add the chopped porcini mushrooms from Step 2 and cook, stirring occasionally, until most of the moisture is cooked out, about 1-2 minutes.
+Add in the garlic and fresh thyme.
 Cook, stirring constantly, until fragrant, about 1-2 minutes longer.